HannesOberreiter/bScale/README.md

 # Updates

 * 2017-01-01 Added low Power low Dropout into sketch, with this we can now safety use the 5V Pin on Arduino.
 Because I had some problems with the VIN Pin on cheap Arduinos.
+* 2017-01-05 Removed LPLD Module because it won’t let enough AMP through to start the GSM Module.
+Back to VIN as Power Source.

 # License
 GNU GPLv3